 Attention deficit hyperactivity disorder (ADHD) is a neurodevelopmental disorder.
 People with ADHD have difficulty maintaining attention or have episodes of hyperactivity that interfere with their daily life.
 People sometimes refer to it as attention deficit disorder (ADD), but ADHD is the medically accepted term.

 ADHD is common.
-Researchers in one research study estimate that 6 to 9 percent of children and 3 to 5 percent of adults in the United States have ADHD.
+Researchers in one estimate that 6 to 9 percent of children and 3 to 5 percent of adults in the United States have ADHD.

 ADHD usually begins in childhood.
 It often continues through adolescence and sometimes adulthood.
 Children and adults with ADHD typically have more difficulty focusing than people who don’t have ADHD.
 They may also act more impulsively than their peers.
 This may make it difficult for them to perform well in school or work as well as the general community.